notescs/notescs.github.io/content/posts/0005-number-of-differing-bits.md

 representation differ"
 ---

-Given two integers count the number of positions where there bit representation differ.
+Given two integers count the number of positions where their bit representation differs.
 A simple approach is to use their binary representation and compare them.
 They can also be compared on the fly.

 ## Approach : XOR